nasa/openmct/API.md

 default options for the [UTCTimeSystem](https://github.com/nasa/openmct/blob/master/src/plugins/utcTimeSystem/UTCTimeSystem.js) and [LocalTimeSystem](https://github.com/nasa/openmct/blob/master/src/plugins/localTimeSystem/LocalTimeSystem.js), in both fixed mode, and for the [LocalClock](https://github.com/nasa/openmct/blob/master/src/plugins/utcTimeSystem/LocalClock.js) source.
-In this configutation, the local clock supports both the UTCTimeSystem and LocalTimeSystem.
+In this configuration, the local clock supports both the UTCTimeSystem and LocalTimeSystem.
 Configuration for fixed bounds mode is specified by omitting a clock key.